Pseudorinelepis

-Pseudorinelepis genibarbis is a species of armored catfish native to Brazil, Peru, and Ecuador where it is found in the Amazon basin.
+Pseudorinelepis is a monospecific genus of freshwater ray-finned fish belonging to the family Loricariidae, the armoured suckermouth catfishes, and the subfamily Rhinelepinae.
+The only species in this genus is Pseudorinelepis genibarbis, the pine-cone pleco.
+This catfish is found in the Amazon basin of Brazil, Ecuador and Peru.

 Taxonomy

+Pseudorinelepis was first proposed as a genus in 1862 by the Dutch ichthyologist, herpetologist and physician Pieter Bleeker, with Rinelepis genibarbis designated as its type species.
+R. genibarbis was first formally described in 1840 by Achille Valenciennes, with its type locality thought to be Brazil.

-Pseudorinelepis is one of three genera contained in the tribe Rhinelepini, one of the tribes of Hypostominae.
+Pseudorinelepis is one of three genera contained in the subfamily Rhinelepinae, formerly regarded as a tribe in the subfamily Hypostominae, of the family Loricariidae in the suborder Loricarioidei in the Siluriformes, the catfish order.

 Canthopomus and Monistiancistrus are synonyms of the genus Pseudorinelepis.
 Previously, Pseudorinelepis was a genus of four species, but now the other three species are synonymous with P. genibarbis.

 Appearance and anatomy

 P. genibarbis is large and bulky and reaches a length of 35.6 cm SL.
 The armor plates along the side of the fish are thick, are keeled, and encase the whole body.
 The adipose fin is not present.
 Like other members of Rhinelepini, they do not have the omega iris that is typical in most species of Loricariids.
 In Iquitos, Peru, it is known as carachama sin costilla, which actually means "Loricariid without ribs"; this refers to the trait that it shares with other Rhinelepini catfish that do not have ribs past the sixth vertebra.

 This species is highly variable in coloration.
 P. genibarbis may be completely dark brown to black, mottled with tan to dark brown background and black streaks, or light tan with large, sparse spots located at base of lateral plates, fin membranes, and abdomen.

 Males have longer odontodes on the cheek that are denser and more numerous than in females.
 It has been suggested that breeding males may also have orange on the cheeks and dorsal and caudal fin spines, although this may be restricted to fish from the Branco River.